pengyu-qian/My_Website/content/author/admin/_index.md

 <!-- My research interest lies in the optimal control of **stochastic networks** that arise in **marketplaces**, and **market design**. -->

-My research focuses on the design of algorithms/mechanisms that are practical and provably near-optimal for dynamic networked marketplaces, and the analysis thereof, using tools from applied probability and modern optimization, with applications in revenue management, pricing, and matching markets.
+My research focuses on the design (and the analysis thereof) of algorithms/mechanisms that are practical and provably near-optimal for dynamic networked marketplaces, using tools from applied probability and modern optimization, with applications in revenue management, pricing, and matching markets.

 You can reach me at _pq2124 at columbia dot edu_.